fltk-rs/fltk-rs/README.md

 - Windows: No dependencies.
 - MacOS: No dependencies.
-- Linux: X11 and OpenGL development headers need to be installed for development.
+- Linux/BSD: X11 and OpenGL development headers need to be installed for development.
 The libraries themselves are available on linux distros with a graphical user interface.

 For Debian-based GUI distributions, that means running:
 ```